mcabbott/AxisKeys.jl/README.md

 * Some linear algebra functions like `*` and `\` will work.

-* Getproperty returns the range, to allow things like `for (i,t) in enumerate(A.time); fun(A[i], t); ...`.
+* Getproperty returns the key vector, to allow things like `for (i,t) in enumerate(A.time); fun(A[i], t); ...`.

-* Vectors support `push!(V, val)`, which will try to extend the range.
+* Vectors support `push!(V, val)`, which will try to extend the key vector.
-  There is also a method `push!(V, key => val)` which pushes the key into the range.
+  There is also a method `push!(V, key => val)` which pushes in a new key.

-To allow for this limited mutability, `V.ranges isa Ref` for vectors, while `A.ranges isa Tuple` for matrices & higher.
-But `ranges(A)` always returns a tuple.
+To allow for this limited mutability, `V.keys isa Ref` for vectors, while `A.keys isa Tuple` for matrices & higher.
+But `axiskeys(A)` always returns a tuple.

 * [LazyStack](https://github.com/mcabbott/LazyStack.jl)`.stack` is now hooked up.
   Stacks of named tuples like `stack((a=i, b=i^2) for i=1:3)` create axis keys.